Akshat-Austin-au8/weather-app/README.md

 # Weather App
-A weather app which helps to see weather.
+A weather app which helps to see weather of a perticular state or city of specific country.
+---
 Project Website Link Hosted On Netlify - [Weather App](https://weather-all.netlify.app/)
 ---
 ## Developer